chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 !!! note
     Observer firmware is only available for **supported devices**.
 Check that your hardware is compatible before proceeding.
 Not all MeshCore devices support the packet logging firmware required for this setup.

-!!! warning
+!!! warning "Use Repeater mode whenever possible"
-    The **Room Server** role is not recommended for most deployments.
-Only use it if your node is placed in a difficult indoor location inside a large building where repeater mode is not suitable.
-If you are unsure which role is right for your setup, ask in the [ChiMesh Discord](https://ChiMesh.org/discord) before proceeding.
+    Do **not** use Room Server unless you have a specific reason.
+It limits mesh participation and provides no benefit over Repeater in most scenarios.
+If you are unsure which role is right for your setup, ask in the [ChiMesh Discord](https://chimesh.org/discord) before proceeding.

 ## Choose Your Setup Method